Re-writing Civics to 4.0: connecting students to institutions in the digital age

-As the third activity of the project, Re-wiring Civics to 4.0 will allow both students and educators to explore existing civic-tech tools to connect with political institutions in the digital age.
+As the third activity of the project, Re-wiring Civics to 4.0 enables both students and educators to explore existing civic-tech tools to connect with political institutions in the digital age.

-ECAS and KIC will develop a set of activities that innovates education for active citizenship in the digital age, as a way to support the engagement of students with a diverse background in the civic and political life of their communities.
+The project team has developed a set of activities that innovates education for active citizenship in the digital age, as a way to support the engagement of students with diverse backgrounds in the civic and political life of their communities.

 Civics 4.0 Central Questions: